Carolyn Emerick writes about the history, myth, and folklore of Northwestern Europe.

 The Isle of Man Halloween

 The Isle of Man, or Mann, is located in the Irish Sea nestled between Ireland, Scotland, and England.
 It has a long history of human habitation since pre-historic times.
 Today it is part of Great Britain, but it also remains self-governing.

 Because of its strong Gaelic heritage, the Isle of Man is recognized as one of the six Celtic Nations by the Celtic League (some consider there to be seven, but Galicia is not recognized by the Celtic League).

-Strong community usage of a Celtic language within recent memory is one important criteria of acceptance into the Celtic League (which is what disqualifies Galicia).
+Strong community usage of a Celtic language within recent memory is one important criterion of acceptance into the Celtic League (which is what disqualifies Galicia).
 The Celtic language historically spoken in Mann is called Manx.
 The term Manx is also used to describe anything that comes from the island.

 Like other islands in the region, Mann also shares some Norse heritage due to Viking settlement and Norse rule in the early Middle Ages.
 So some of the customs and folklore of the region retain unique flavor from a combination of cultural influences.
 The isle is home to a large collection of both Celtic and Norse stone crosses carved with the knot work both cultures are famous for.